prestonlund/patatap-clone/README.md

-Visual sound kit application with animations similar to Patatap.
+Visual sound kit application with animations similar to Patatap.Used Paperscript and Javascript
-Paperscript
-Javascript